Estimate Time10 min

 Ways to address it

-Delay taking Social Security until age 70, if you can, and begin drawing down from retirement accounts, which can reduce your adjusted gross income and your tax burden later.
+Delay taking Social Security until age 70, if you can, and begin drawing from retirement accounts, which can reduce your adjusted gross income and your tax burden later.
 As with the IRMAA above, when and how you choose to withdraw from various accounts in retirement also can have an impact on your income (and taxes), and it can help you manage your income below higher Social Security provisional income thresholds that might result in paying more taxes.

 Waiting to claim your Social Security benefit will result in a higher monthly benefit.
 For every year you delay past your full retirement age (FRA), you get an 8% increase in your monthly benefit.
 That could be up to a 24% higher monthly benefit if you delay claiming until the maximum age, which is 70.